Birth date: November 19, 1933

 1978 - Returns to Miami and to WIOD radio.
 King joins the Miami News as a columnist and returns to TV as an interviewer.

-1982 - First column appears in USA Today and "The Larry King Show" wins a Peabody Award.
+1982 - King's first column appears in USA Today and "The Larry King Show" wins a Peabody Award.

 1988 - Establishes the Larry King Cardiac Foundation to help those in need afford treatment.

 1989 - Is inducted into the National Radio Hall of Fame.

 1992 - Is inducted into Broadcasting Hall of Fame.

 February 20, 1992 - Ross Perot announces his bid for in the 1992 presidential election on Larry King Live.

 1992 - Larry King Live Election Coverage 1992 wins a Peabody Award.

 January 14, 1998 - Interviews death row inmate Karla Faye Tucker at the Mountain View Unit, Texas Department of Corrections.

 September 1999 - Wins a News and Documentary Emmy for Outstanding Interview/Interviewer for the show with Tucker.

 September 24, 2001 - His last column appears in USA Today.